manwar/theweeklychallenge/content/blog/weekly-challenge-068.md

 ```
 For the first time, I am creating **Raku** class as far as the weekly challenge is concerned.

-I must confess, what you see down below is no what I wrote in the first place.
+I must confess, what you see down below is not what I wrote in the first place.
 It has gone through few changes, thanks to many experts.
 Let me share in details.
 At first I didn't have `is rw` assigned to the attribute, instead I had setter method. **Jonathan Worthington** suggested the change to make it cleaner.

 `@khalidelboray` suggested instead of `my @v = ($!v)`, I could simply do something like `my @v = $!v`.